ellipsephp/dispatcher-controller/README.md

 ### Controller execution

-The controller instances are built using auto wiring.
-It means when the controller fully qualified class name is not registered in the container, one instance of this class is built by recursively using auto wiring to build its type hinted constructor parameters.

-It allows to use controllers without having to define all the controllers and controller dependencies in the container yet relying on the container when some special construction logic is needed.
+Controller instances are retrieved from the container.
+If you want to build controller instances using auto wiring you can decorate the container with `Ellipse\Container\ReflectionContainer` from the [ellipse/container-reflection](https://github.com/ellipsephp/container-reflection) package before giving it to the `ControllerResolver`.

-In the same way the controller method is called using auto wiring to build its type hinted parameters.
-Then request attribute values present in the controller definition are used for its non type hinted parameters, in the order they are listed in the definition.
+Then the controller method is executed by using the container to retrieve values for its type hinted parameters.
+Request attribute values are used for the remaining parameters, in the order they are listed in the controller definition.

-Also when an instance of `Psr\Http\Message\ServerRequestInterface` is needed during auto wiring, the actual Psr-7 request received by the request handler is injected.
-It means when a middleware create a new request (since Psr-7 requests are immutable) the new request is injected.
+Also when the controller method has a parameter type hinted as `Psr\Http\Message\ServerRequestInterface`, the actual Psr-7 request received by the request handler is used.
+It means when a middleware create a new request (since Psr-7 requests are immutable) the controller method receive this new request.

 Finally the controller method must return an instance implementing `Psr\Http\Message\ResponseInterface`.
 Otherwise an `Ellipse\Dispatcher\Exceptions\ResponseTypeException` is thrown.

-### Example

 ```php
 <?php